Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMDowntime.md

 The character successfully crafts the item and can add it to their inventory or sell it for the full listed cost.

 ### Help
-A character can craft items for another using the above Resolution rules.
-They can also assist another crafter in creating an item though only two person can contribute to a project at once.
-Both characters must meet the Requirements and can split the downtime and gp costs as desired.
+A character can craft for another using the above Resolution rules.
+They can also assist another crafter in creating an item though no more than three total players can contribute to a single project, unless the DM specifies otherwise for specific projects.
+All characters must meet the Requirements and can split the downtime and gp costs as desired.

 \pagebreakNum